 - Coffee tastes better when it is iced… on purpose.

 - You’re a writer; you write everything down.
 Stop trying to download apps or put notes in your phone – you always go back to the pen and paper.

-- Unless you’re getting a mani/pedi alone in a dark room with a reclining chair, a bath robe, and an eye mask – getting your nails done is more of a chore than a treat.
-(I actually did that right after I had Leo.
-Thanks, hubby.)
+- Unless you’re getting a mani/pedi alone in a dark room with a reclining chair, a bath robe, and an eye mask – which I actually did right after I had Leo… thanks, hubby – getting your nails done is more of a chore than a treat.

 - For God’s sake, stop using your credit card.